First Time Guest?

 You should expect to worship with a group of people who love the Lord and seek to honor Him in all we do.
 First Baptist is a church with a passion for missions and a love for people.
 It is our desire that everyone who attends a worship service at FBC Tupelo will personally experience the Lord.
 We honor God's supreme value and worth in our personal lives and in our corporate worship.
 Worship is a matter of the heart, an experience of spirit and truth.
 Join us each Sunday and Wednesday to worship our great God!

 WHAT TYPE OF WORSHIP SERVICE DOES FIRST BAPTIST HAVE?

 Located at 300 North Church Street in Tupelo, our goal is to give each individual multiple opportunities to Connect in and through worship.
-We currently have three worship services.
+We currently have two worship services.
 The gospel message is the same, no matter which service you choose to attend.

 WHERE WILL I PARK?

 Reserved guest parking spaces are clearly marked immediately adjacent to the worship area, regardless of the service you choose to attend.

 First Baptist has greeters stationed on the east and west sides of the building, as well as greeters strategically located inside the building.
 Any greeter will be happy to direct or assist you to any area you need to reach.

 It is a good idea to arrive ten to fifteen minutes before the service begins.
 That will allow plenty of time to park and find the location of the worship service or Grow Groups you wish to attend.
 Coffee is available in the Grand Hall, which is adjacent to the Fellowship Hall.